-How to Easily Block a Newsletter That Won’t Stop Sending with Gmail
+Manage Email Newsletters with Gmail Aliases: Easily Block a Newsletter That Won’t Stop Sending

-To have Gmail automatically delete messages that come from a newsletter that refuses to respond to your unsubscription request and leave you alone (possibly only because you need to send a particular email that you no longer can use, but that still forwards to your Gmail account):
+To have Gmail automatically delete messages that come from a newsletter that refuses to respond to your unsubscription request (possibly only because you need to send from a particular email address that you no longer can use, but that still forwards to your Gmail account):

 - Click the Show search options triangle (▼) at Gmail’s search field in a desktop browser.